Air India Flight 182: Suspects

 On 17 August 1985, Reyat became a third suspect once the receipt for the tuner was found with his name.
 On 6 November 1985, the RCMP raided the homes of Parmar, Reyat, Gill and Johal.
 In a 4 1/2-hour interview, Reyat denied all knowledge of the test blast or even Parmar.
 After he was told the CSIS had seen both of them, he changed his story that Parmar really wanted to build a device powerful enough so that he could take the device back to India to destroy a bridge.
 He explained that the gunpowder in the test was a failure, as the device fizzled.
 The search of Reyat's house produced a carton with an unusual green tape also found in the Narita blast and a can of Liquid Fire-brand starting fluid matching fragments found at the blast site, along with blasting caps and dynamite, including a pound of dynamite in a bag taken out its original tube casing, though none was consistent with blast residue.
 Reyat insisted only the clock, relays and tuner had been purchased for other than "benign purposes".
 There was insufficient evidence to hold Parmar as charges were dropped days later.

 Bagri would later state before his later trial that he knew he was probably a suspect by October 1985, but insisted he would have faced charges if there were any evidence he had anything to do with the bombing.
 It was established by November that it was a man with a Sikh name who probably checked the bag in Vancouver that caused the crash.
-Parmar was not seen in Canada sometime after late 1986, as authorities believed him to be living in Pakistan where he continued operations against India.
+Parmar was not seen in Canada after sometime in late 1986.
+He ultimately returned to India, where he was killed in a shootout with police in 1992.